markrickert/cryptohopper-dashboard-watchlist/README.md

-# User Scripts to Improve your Cryptohopper Experience
+# A Set of User Scripts to Customize your Cryptohopper Experience

 This is a small collection of userscripts that run on [cryptohopper.com](https://www.cryptohopper.com/?atid=16750) to enhance your experience.
 Each userscript focuses on one tweak or feature and can be run independent of the others.
 Run them all or just a few!